-- Generally, asset managers have a portion of their variable remuneration awarded as either deferred short-term incentives (STI) or long-term incentives (LTI) each year.
-This cycle of rolling awards ensures retention arrangements are in place and avoids cliff vesting events. - For most asset managers, deferred incentives can be invested into either Company equity or units in funds that they are responsible for, further aligning asset managers to client outcomes and shareholder interests. - Within Barrow Hanley, an agreed portion of the bonus pool is distributed as unit interests in Barrow Hanley.
+For research roles and analysts, individual performance is generally assessed with reference to stock recommendations, attribution to performance and ultimate investment performance against agreed investment targets, measured over a range of time horizons.
+Some funds attract performance fees.
+In the event an investment strategy exceeds a pre-determined performance hurdle for a specific fund over the measurement period (generally over either a 6 or 12-month period) a performance fee is paid by the client.
+In some instances, the performance fee is shared between the asset management team and Perpetual.
+Generally, asset managers have a portion of their variable remuneration awarded as either deferred short-term incentives (STI) or long-term incentives (LTI) each year.
+This cycle of rolling awards ensures retention arrangements are in place and avoids cliff vesting events.
+Deferral / LTI arrangements For most asset managers, deferred incentives can be invested into either company equity or units in funds that they are responsible for, further aligning asset managers to client outcomes and shareholder interests. b Within Barrow Hanley, an agreed portion of the bonus pool is distributed as unit interests in Barrow Hanley.